 I joined Slack right between a public offering and a worldwide pandemic that changed the way many of us work.
 Needless to say I've witnessed and helped bring to life a host of changes, but a thing that stayed true is how I saw folks balance caring for one another and our customers so well.

 I learned this fast as I worked with top-notch folks right out of the gate to overhaul our sign-up and login surfaces using new product principles like "Be a good host," and continued to learn as I collaborated with brilliant engineers to push the future of the Slack developer platform.

-Now I'm currently leading a ragtag crew of designers, technologists, and systems folks to support making the design infrastructure of Slack fast, high quality, and delightful while having as much fun as possible in the process.
+I finished up my time there by leading a ragtag crew of designers, technologists, and systems folks that aimed to make the design infrastructure of Slack fast, high quality, and delightful — which ended up laying down the foundation for a larger IA redesign project.